Malignant Fibrous Histiocytoma (Soft Tissue Tumors) in Dogs

 What treatment options are available for dogs with MFH?

 There are no specific measures to prevent MFH, as the exact causes are not fully understood.
-However, a healthy lifestyle and regular veterinary examinations can help detect Tumors early. -
+However, a healthy lifestyle and regular veterinary check-ups can help detect tumors early. -

 Are there breeds that are more susceptible to MFH?

-MFH can theoretically occur in any dog breed, but some studies suggest that larger dog breeds may be at higher risk.
-Further research is needed to better understand genetic predispositions. -
+MFH can theoretically occur in any dog breed, but some studies indicate that larger dog breeds may have a higher risk.
+Further research is required to better understand genetic predispositions. -

 Is MFH painful in dogs?